jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-05_personal_website.md

 prev: false
 next: false
 tableOfContents: false
-excerpt: A brief overview of my new website built with Astro and Starlight, featuring a project showcase and a blog to document my journey in creating a 2D game engine. [read more](2025-04-05_personal_website)
 ---

 It's time for a new iteration of my website.
 I want to showcase some of the projects I've been working on and start writing a blog again.